 Ever had a cup of Indian coffee?
 PurelyCoffeeBeans reckons it’s not likely that you have.
 But I have … when I worked in a renowned UK Indian restaurant (Kalpna’s in Edinburgh: pictured).

 I got the chance to try my first cups of Indian Mysore coffee, and found it absolutely delicious: much more like a darkly roasted espresso-type coffee.
 Quite an exceptional kind of coffee bean actually!

 So when I came across the Indian coffee beans at a coffee exhibition here in Taipei, I was enthralled.
 I would love to introduce these to you… (hint: keep reading!)

 - What are the best Indian coffees now?

 - What are the best varieties of Indian coffee?

 - Where is coffee grown in India?

-- Interviews with Indian Coffee real professionals.
+- Interview with Indian Coffee professionals

 - How do I make Indian style coffee drinks?

 This article introduces some of the coffee growing regions of India, highlights an interview with a senior director of the Coffee Board of India.
 You’ll also find out the different varieties of coffee beans that you can look for, and a couple of masterful coffee recipe variations that the Indians love to make and drink.